zicklag/docs-1/docs/self-hosted/sso.md

 ---
 description: Single Sign-On is a mechanism which allows to use external providers to login into systems.
-For example, you can use your Google or Facebook account to authenticate into systems without the need to create a new registration on those systems.
 readTime: 12 minutes
 ---